wilkerlucio/spec-coerce/README.md

 # spec-coerce

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to leverage your specs to coerce string information into correct types.

 ## Usage

-FIXME

 ## License